DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/dataSource.md

 ---
 ---
 ##### shortDescription
-Binds the widget to data.
+Binds the UI component to data.

 ---
 If you use DevExtreme ASP.NET MVC Controls, refer to the <a href="https://docs.devexpress.com/AspNetCore/400575/devextreme-based-controls/concepts/bind-controls-to-data" target="_blank">Bind Controls to Data</a> article.

 The **PivotGrid** is bound to data via the [PivotGridDataSource](/api-reference/30%20Data%20Layer/PivotGridDataSource '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/'), a component that allows you to sort, filter, group, and perform other data shaping operations.
 The **PivotGridDataSource**'s underlying data access logic is isolated in the store.
 You use different store types for different data sources.

-To bind the **PivotGrid** to data, assign a **PivotGridDataSource** to the widget's **dataSource** option.
+To bind the **PivotGrid** to data, assign a **PivotGridDataSource** to the UI component's **dataSource** option.
 In the **PivotGridDataSource**, specify the [store](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/store '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/store/') option depending on your data source as shown in the following list.
 In each case, also specify the [fields[]](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) array to configure pivot grid fields.

 - **Data Array**
 Assign the array to the **store** option.
 [View Demo](https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/SimpleArray)